Dear Broadland Balloons Balloonists,

 As we face this unprecedented crisis together, we thank you for supporting our small family business and we hope that you and your loved ones are kept safe and well.
 We look forward to meeting you all in a field someday soon to embark on an exciting adventure into the sky.

-We will update this page as often as relevant new becomes available, so please check back here regularly.
+We will update this page as often as aviation news is available, so please check back regularly.

 The Broadland Balloons Team

 Will COVID-19 affect my flight?

-The Civil Aviation Authority (CAA) and Department for Transport (DfT) are slowly easing the restrictions which have prevented balloon flights from taking place during lockdown.
-Initially, we were released to make private flights, which meant that our pilots could fly solo, or with members of their own household.
-From the 4th of July, we were then permitted to resume pilot training programs, such that students could fly with instructors or examiners.
-Under the CAA’s guidance, we are now conducting some test flights in our small balloons carrying just 2 passengers plus crew, and we are confident that during the latter half of July we will be able to service the small number of customers who hold our ‘Exclusive For Two’ vouchers (not to be confused with just 2 regular vouchers) by flying them in the small balloon with just one or two crew.
+The Civil Aviation Authority (CAA) and Department for Transport (DfT) are slowly easing the restrictions which have prevented balloon flights from taking place during the Coronavirus pandemic.
+From the 4th of July, we were permitted to resume pilot training programs, such that students could fly with instructors or examiners.
+Under the CAA’s guidance, we have recently been able to service customers who hold our ‘Exclusive For Two’ vouchers (not to be confused with just 2 regular vouchers) by flying them in the small balloon with just one or two crew.

 However, regular scheduled flights in the large balloon which carries 16 passengers (plus pilot) are not taking place yet and have been suspended until the 29th September at the earliest.